astropy/astropy-APEs/APE0.rst

 * Phase 1, Nominations: Candidates will be nominated and confirm their interest in serving.
 Candidates can be nominated by anyone, including themselves, and do not have to be `Voting Members <votingmembers>`_ to be nominated.
-  Candidates should provide a brief statement in support of their candidacy.
+  Candidates should provide a brief statement in support of their candidacy, these statements should be made public as they are received during the nominations period.
 * Phase 2, Voting: Each `Voting Member <votingmembers>`_ can vote for zero or more of the candidates, up to the number of candidates.
 Voting is performed anonymously.
 Candidates are ranked by the total number of votes they receive.